westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 Next is a `namespace RecipeApp`.
 Code must belong in some namespace and the first one in our code is usually named after a project it belongs to.

 Next- a `{`.
 This refers to a `scope`- an access boundary of code.
 Scope has a start `{` and an end `}`.
 This scope is scope of a namespace.
 Code outside of a scope (`namespace RecipeApp` in our case) is not accessible by default (unless we import it with a using statement).
-If there was no such thing as a scope, it would be really hard to pick what we want, because everything would be acessible to us.
+If there was no such thing as a scope, it would be really hard to pick what we want, because everything would be accessible to us.

 After that follows a `class`.
 It's like a container for many code blocks. `Program` is a class which contains logic to start our application.
 The name itself can be anything, but the name we have is the default for a startup class.
 A class has its own scope too `{}`.